 In SQE1 students need to answer two SQE1 Functioning Legal Knowledge multiple-choice assessments covering the following subject areas:

 1. Business Law & Practice; Dispute Resolution; Contract; Tort; Legal System of England & Wales; Constitutional & Administrative Law; and EU Law & Legal Services.

 2. Property Practice; Wills & the Administration of Estates; Solicitors Accounts; Land Law; Trusts; Criminal Law; and Practice.

 In SQE1 students need to answer two papers, each consisting of 180 multiple choice questions on the above topics based on client-based scenarios.
 Students must pass SQE1 before they are able to sit the SQE2.

 The SQE2 will test the student on their practical legal skills, including:

-- Client interview and attendance note/legal analysis
+- Client interviewing (with written attendance note/legal analysis)

 - Legal research